 Treatment should have a 12-step basis.
 People who learn the steps and go to meetings do much better than those who do not.
-One of the frequent objections to the 12-step approach is its requirement for a spiritual basis, however, a person does not have to identify with any particular religious or spiritual belief system in order to benefit from the support provided by the 12-Step fellowship.
-We have found the inclusion of a 12-step program to be beneficial to the maintenance of long term recovery.
+One of the frequent objections to the 12-step approach is its requirement for a spiritual basis.
+However, a person does not have to identify with any particular religious or spiritual belief system to benefit from the support provided by the 12-Step fellowship.
+We have found the inclusion of a 12-step program to be beneficial to the maintenance of long-term recovery.

 Why is sex addiction not in the DSM?

 There are many factors that contribute to which mental health disorders appear in the American Psychiatric Association’s Diagnostic and Statistical Manual (DSM).
 New editions of the DSM are published as our understanding and conceptualization of mental illness evolves and expands based on research.
 Compared to other mental health issues, research on how to stop sex addiction is relatively new and, admittedly, controversial.
 One important change to the DSM-5 is the inclusion of Gambling Disorder in the category Substance-Related and Addictive Disorders based on research that gambling activates the brain’s reward system in the same way that a drug does.
 While other process addictions like internet addiction and sex addiction were not included in this version of the DSM-V, this change is promising in that it opens the door for further scientific research to be conducted on addictive behaviors that are profoundly impacting people’s lives.

 Gentle Path at The Meadows located in Wickenburg, Arizona, provides an intensive, experientially based 45-day treatment program for men with the complex issues of sexual addictions.